 Following PBMC isolation, it's essential to wash the isolated cells to remove any residual Ficoll and debris.
 Use an appropriate cell culture medium, such as RPMI 1640 supplemented with serum, to gently resuspend the cells and perform one or more washing steps.
 Assess PBMC viability using trypan blue or an automated cell counter, ensuring high-quality viable cells for downstream applications.

 At Avrok, we understand the importance of robust PBMC isolation protocols.
-Our expertise in ficoll processing and comprehensive cell isolation services can support your research needs.
+Our expertise in Ficoll processing and comprehensive cell isolation services can support your research needs.
 Partner with us to streamline your PBMC isolation process, obtain high-quality cells, and advance your research endeavors.

 Speak with an Avrok representative.